TianTian-Fan/Capstone-InteractableVoiceChatBot/README.md

 **Important: Put your own OpenAI API key in line 8 of the code**

-**Unfortunately, I cannot provide the executable of Python file because the packaged executable does not contain the API key**
+**Unfortunately, I cannot provide the executable of Python file because the packaged executable will not contain the API key**